Current Coaching Staff

 Tim

-Coach Tim has coached Case Crew from 1993 till 1996 and from 2002 till the present and was one of the five founders of the Western Reserve Rowing Association.
+Coach Tim has coached Case Crew from 1993 till 1996 and from 2002 until 2008 and was one of the five founders of the Western Reserve Rowing Association.
+He joined the coaching ranks again in the fall of 2013 to help his son build another generation of Case rowers.
 He has been on the SARA Board of Directors since the organization's inception.
 Coach Tim is a Case alumnus (LAW '77) and a partner in the law firm of Willacy, LoPresti & Marcovy in Cleveland.
 He has competed as a rower and a sculler in over 150 regattas, including seven Masters' Nationals Regattas and seven Head of the Charles regattas.
 His daughter is a former high school rower and former rowing coach.
-His son, an IRA medal-winning oarsman for Columbia University, is also a former adult and junior rowing coach, and presently PhD candidate at Oxford University and still rowing.
+His son, an IRA medal-winning oarsman for Columbia University and 2008 Boat Race winner for Oxford University, as well as an adult and junior rowing coach.
+At the 2009 spring alumni regatta the team named a recently purchased Resolute 8+ in Tim's honor (photos here).

 Past Coaches